 - The English seaside โ Coastal towns with their own distinct social ecosystems

-- Scotland, Wales, and Northern Ireland โ Increasingly popular settings with strong sense of place
+- Scotland, Wales, and Northern Ireland โ Increasingly popular settings with strong sense of place (Hamish Macbeth's Highland village of Lochdubh is a perfect example)

 Browse all British cozy mysteries in our database